 Residents are required to separate blue-bin recyclables from the trash.
 Licensed haulers and town drop-off locations accept recyclables from residents.
 Recycling bins are available at the District Transfer Station for residents.

-Begining July 1, 2020 all businesses, schools, institutions, and other entities that generate food scraps are required to divert their food scraps from the landfill.
+All businesses, schools, institutions, and other entities that generate food scraps are required to divert their food scraps from the landfill since July 1, 2020.
 Learn how your school or business can keep food scraps out of the trash.

 Leaf and yard waste and natural wood are accepted at the District Transfer Station.
 Businesses and organizations are also required to separate blue-bin recyclables from the trash.
 Licensed haulers, town drop-off locations, and the District Transfer Station accept recyclables from businesses.

 Other features of the Universal Recycling Law are meant to make the disposal bans convenient, consistent, and cost-effective, including:

 Parallel Collection: Waste haulers and drop-off centers that collect trash are required to offer recycling collection.
 Drop-off centers are also required to accept food scraps.
 Waste haulers are required to offer collection of food scraps to non-residential customers and apartments of four or more units.

 Unit-Based Pricing or "Pay-As-You-Throw": Waste haulers and drop-off centers must bundle the costs of recycling and trash collection into one fee for residential customers.